-The Times of India quoted an Indian official as saying that Apple had flown five flights full of iPhones and its products in just the last three days of March.
+The Times of India quoted Indian officials as saying that Apple had flown five flights full of iPhones and its products in just the last three days of March.

 Apple rushes iPhone shipments from manufacturing hubs in India and China to the US to avoid tariffs |

-The source noted that price increases to offset the cost of tariffs will not be limited to the U.S., but will also be in other key markets, including India.
-Apple is analyzing how tax structures in different manufacturing locations will impact its supply chain.
+The source noted that the tariff-covered price increases will not be limited to the US, but will also be in other key markets, including India.
+Apple is analyzing how the tax structures in different manufacturing locations will impact its supply chain.

-The US remains an important market for Apple, which does not want to pass on the cost burden to consumers because it would impact demand and profit margins.
+The US remains an important market for Apple.
+The company does not want to pass on the cost burden to consumers because it affects demand and profit margins.

 In addition to the basic tax rate of 10%, the US also imposes a reciprocal tax of 26% on goods imported from India, while Chinese goods are subject to a total tax rate of up to 54%.